ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/quick_start.rst

 Using the API
 -------------

-For those with a ThreatConnect Public-Cloud API-user account, the ThreatConnect API is accessible at ``https://api.threatconnect.com``.
+For those with a ThreatConnect Public Cloud API user account, the ThreatConnect API is accessible at ``https://app.threatconnect.com/api``.

-For the rest of this document, the base API URL will not be included in any of the endpoints (e.g., the branch for owners will be described as ``/v2/owners`` rather than ``https://api.threatconnect.com/v2/owners``).
+For the rest of this document, the base API URL will not be included in any of the endpoints (e.g., the branch for owners will be described as ``/v2/owners`` rather than ``https://app.threatconnect.com/api/v2/owners``).
 You will be responsible for adding the correct base API URL.

 Requests to ThreatConnect API endpoints must be made over HTTPS with a valid Signature (as described in the next section), or a 403 error will be returned.